metmuseum-medialab/3d-hackathon/README.md

 Conclusion
 ----------

+The museum can be a catalyst of change - by having this event people have come back independently and scanned and uploaded more objects.
 We need more events where we invite people to create in the museum.

 Resources
 ---------